• Full-time historian

 • New England Air Museum and Stephen Ambrose Tours accepts no liability.

-• We encourage all guests to consider travel insurance, however we do not sell it.
+• We encourage all guests to consider travel insurance, however do not sell it.
 There are several companies out there that are easily found in a google search.
 Also, several credit card companies offer travel insurance if the tour is purchased on their card.

 • Valid passports are required and must not expire within six months of tour return date.